ddiogoo/hangfire/README.md

 - Cons:
     - You're responsible for scheduling (with Quartz or custom process);
     - You're responsible for resiliency of individual tasks.

+## Quartz

+- Pros:
+    - Precise scheduling and timing!
+    - One off jobs as you want to schedule them;
+    - Separate "job server" so your app isn't doing dual duty.

+- Cons:
+    -  Locking into Quartz jobs;
+    - Additional configuration to tie into DI framework.